Need quality flexible power cord for CD player....

 Please don't turn this into a Power Cord/Snake Oil argument.
 I'm going to spend some money, so please, recommendations only and DIY is OK as long as it is an easy to construct kit or design.

 Check out the Blue Circle power cords, BC61 & BC62.
 Extremely easy to work/maneuver with.
 I'm not familiar with the Audience power cords other than their great reviews so I can't compare directly, but the Blue Circle pcs have made great improvements in my own system.
 Good luck!

+.
+BMI Whale Supreme or BMI Orca powers cords are amazing on a CDP.
+Best cords of maybe 10 that I have tried in my system. .
 Just do a search on Audiogon by typing in BMI and you will find a few listings that will get you oriented.
-Feel free to email me off-line if I can be of any help.
+Feel free to email me off-line if I can be of any help. .
+Rgds, Larry .

 I don't know how it compares in flexability to the Audience PowerChord, but the XLO Reference 2 Type 10A seems very flexible compared to other power cords I've used.
 It also has a reputation as being a good choice for digital, and my experiences with it confirm that.
 It can be found on AudioGon for under $100.
 Good luck.